 Then there’s the £60 million extension to Queensgate Shopping Centre, which will house a multiplex cinema, more shops and food court opening this year.

 There’s also almost £200k from the government’s Culture Recovery Fund for City Culture Peterborough to get the museum, Flag Fen, libraries and Key Theatre all reopened and back on track.
 Plus, let’s not forget the university build is well underway.

 I’ve written this on numerous occasions in almost a quarter of a century of being a city columnist: “Peterborough is going places.”
 This time the impact is going to be bigger and more sustainable than it’s ever been.
 Maybe now we can finally shake off our ‘city with a town mentality’ identity.

 FINAL LOCKDOWN PURCHASE

-Correctly guess what my latest unnecessary and (hopefully) final lockdown purchase was (pictured above) and I’ll let you have it free of charge.
+Correctly guess what my latest unnecessary and (hopefully) final lockdown purchase was (pictured right) and I’ll let you have it free of charge.